smbiz1/wg/fly-ts/README.md

 - Uses ephemeral Tailscale nodes for automatic cleanup
 - No public HTTP endpoints (unlike typical web apps)
 - All communication is encrypted via Tailscale/WireGuard
+- Can proxy requests to other Fly.io apps in your private network
+- Internal Fly.io communication uses IPv6 6PN (private network)

 ## 🐛 Troubleshooting